provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.expiration.v1.MsgAddExpirationRequest"></a>

 ### MsgAddExpirationRequest
-MsgAddExpirationMetadataRequest represents a message to add an expiration
+MsgAddExpirationRequest represents a message to add an expiration

 | Field | Type | Label | Description |